Statically-Sized Storage Types

 , is actually unknown at solve-time.
 That is, bal'

-if it were a decision variable and every solution must include a proposed value for bal'
+for as if it were a predicate parameter and every solution must include a proposed value for bal'

 was read to be 100